 Shortcuts – boating across may be much faster than driving around a body of water in Costa Rica.
 For example the boat ride across the Gulf of Nicoya from Jacó on the mainland to Montezuma on the peninsula takes about an hour while driving around takes at least four hours.

-Lanchas, pangas and ferries can also add a legitimate element of adventure to your vacation and the scenery is inevitably more interesting than the view out a bus window.
+Lanchas, pangas and ferries can also add a legitimate element of adventure to your vacation and the scenery is inevitably interesting.

 This directory and map of commercial boat routes in Costa Rica also includes destinations that can only be reached by water, especially in the rainy season when roads or river fords may be inundated.